π‘ SQL NULL Handling

 FROM Employees;

-π NULL salaries are ignored in aggregate functions like SUM
+π NULL salaries are ignored in aggregate functions like SUM, AVG, COUNT.

 Pro Tip: Use